hosle/HoRowLayout/README.md

 This Repository shows the implement of **Row-Layout**, which is also called **Flow-Layout**, in Android.
 Detailed comments are provided among the codes.

 ## Key Features
-* All views inside rowLayout viewgroup are filled in rows and automatically wrap.
+* All views inside rowLayout viewgroup are filled in-row and automatically wrap.

 * Child view is allowed to set its own margins.